Our Commitment

 Embrace everyone for who they truly are.

-At The Island School we foster a sense of belonging where everyone feels empowered to showcase their unique self while creating space for others to do the same, especially those who have experienced more barriers based on their identities.
+We foster a sense of belonging where everyone feels empowered to showcase their unique self while creating space for others to do the same, especially those who have experienced more barriers based on their identities.

 We commit to:

-• implementing the concept of inclusion into our curriculum so students can begin to understand and explore its meaning.
+Implementing the concept of inclusion into our curriculum so students can begin to understand and explore its meaning.

-• teaching students and families about the transformational power of social emotional learning and empowering children to serve as allies to those who have been marginalized and targeted.
+Teaching students and families about the transformational power of social emotional learning and empowering children to serve as allies to those who have been marginalized and targeted.

 Justice